The Bacchus Lady

 The Bacchus Lady (죽여주는 여자, The Killer Woman) is a 2016 South Korean drama film directed and written by E J-yong.
 It was shown in the Panorama section at the 66th Berlin International Film Festival as well as the Seattle International Film Festival.
 The director describes the film as a "bittersweet drama".

-The film depicts the life of an elderly prostitute called Youn So-young, who works as a Bacchus Lady.
+The film depicts the life of a Bacchus Lady named Youn So-young.

 Synopsis

-The story of a Bacchus lady, Youn Yuh-jung, an elderly South Korean prostitute.
+The story of a Bacchus lady, Youn Yuh-jung.

+The award-winning 2016 South Korean film The Bacchus Lady, directed by E J-yong, brings attention to elderly poverty, particularly women, portraying the struggles and humanity of one such woman navigating this harsh reality.

+A "Bacchus Lady" is a term used in South Korea to describe elderly women, typically in their 50s and 60s, who engage in prostitution to earn a living.
+The name comes from "Bacchus-F" a popular energy drink in South Korea, which these women originally sold to elderly men in public parks and plazas as a pretext to initiate conversations and offer sexual services.